rrealmuto/OoT-Randomizer/README.md

   * New “Mixed Pools Tournament” and “Triforce Blitz” hint distributions
   * New `goal-count` and `playthrough-location` hint types
 * New settings presets:
+  * “Debug” is similar to Default/Beginner but gives you most starting items for testing.
+  * “Vanilla” generates a seed that's as close to the vanilla game as possible with current randomizer features.
+Unlike the vanilla seed available on <https://ootrandomizer.com/>, this preset uses glitchless logic to produce a useful spoiler log playthrough.
+  * “Fast Vanilla” is “Vanilla” but with speed-ups like fast bunny hood, fast chest cutscenes, or “Skip Some Minigame Phases” enabled.
+  * “Vanilla (Master Quest)” and “Fast Vanilla (Master Quest)” are “Vanilla” and “Fast Vanilla” but with all dungeons from Master Quest.
+Since logic for vanilla MQ hasn't been coded yet, these use no logic.
-  * `allsanity-casual` is my preferred flavor of allsanity, including full entrance randomizer, chaos hints, and warp song note shuffle, but with half damage, no Master Quest, and no tricks enabled.
+  * “Fenhl's Casual” is my preferred flavor of playing OoTR, including full entrance randomizer, chaos hints, and warp song note shuffle, but with half damage, no Master Quest, and no tricks enabled.
 The rainbow bridge requires all dungeon rewards and Ganon's boss key requires all 100 gold skulltula tokens.
-  * `debug` is similar to Default/Beginner but gives you most starting items for testing.
-  * `vanilla` generates a seed that's as close to the vanilla game as possible with current randomizer features.
-Unlike the vanilla seed available on <https://ootrandomizer.com/>, this preset uses glitchless logic to produce a useful spoiler log playthrough.
-  * `fast-vanilla` is `vanilla` but with speed-ups like fast bunny hood, fast chest cutscenes, or “Skip Some Minigame Phases” enabled.
   * “Mixed Pools Tournament”, the settings used for a tournament that had full mixed pools entrance randomizer.
 Note that the tournament itself used [a previous version](https://ootrandomizer.com/generatorDev?version=devFenhl_6.2.100) of this branch.
   * “6th Pictionary Spoiler Log Race”, the settings used for [an upcoming community race](https://midos.house/event/pic/6).
   * The set of “Standard Anti-Weekly Settings” presets disables every location that's enabled in “Standard Weekly (Latest)” and enables every location that's disabled there, as well as changing some miscellaneous settings.
 See [the official document](https://docs.google.com/document/d/1sbL6Zju943F5qyx4QbTLUsqZqOTMmvqKVbDwJl08SGc/edit) for details.